-Procurex Scotland provides both buyers and suppliers with the opportunity to enhance their knowledge and skills, in addition to sharing best practice through the extensive networking and collaboration opportunities.
+Procurex Scotland provides both buyers and suppliers with a unique opportunity to enhance their knowledge and skills, in addition to sharing best practice through the extensive networking, showcase and collaboration opportunities including:

 Four main outcomes have been highlighted by Scottish Government as key for delivering a successful procurement function: